OctopusDeploy/blog/blog/2020-06/Infrastructure-as-code-with-terraform-for-developers/index.md

 - Why Terraform is important for developers from a technical perspective and cultural perspective.
 - Infrastructure for developers and why it can be used for different stages, including deployment.
 - HCL is repeatable and how to use the same configuration for any environment.
-- Testing with Terraform, by implementing unit tests and mock tests.
+- Testing with Terraform by implementing unit tests and mock tests.
 - The different Terraform providers that can not only be used but are created by the community, for the community.

 For a challenge, try it out!
 Write some Terraform code to create a container in a cloud platform of choice.
 Then deploy the application to the container using Octopus Deploy or one of your favorite CICD platforms.